-Flat Fee Type (FFOPTYPE)
+2.5.5.2.2 Flat Fee Type (FFOPTYPE)

-FFOPTYPE indicates whether the 1999 outpatient visit is the "stem" or "leaf" of a flat fee group.
+FFOPTYPE indicates whether the 2000 outpatient visit is the "stem" or "leaf" of a flat fee group.
 A stem (records with FFOPTYPE = 1) is the initial medical service (event) which is followed by other medical events that are covered under the same flat fee payment.
 The leaves of the flat fee group (records with FFOPTYPE = 2) are those medical events that are tied back to the initial medical event (the stem) in the flat fee group.
+These "leaf" records have their expenditure variables set to zero.
+For the outpatient visits that are not part of a flat fee payment situation, the FFOPTYPE is set to -1, "INAPPLICABLE."

-Counts of Flat Fee Events that Cross Years (FFBEF99 - FFTOT00)
+2.5.5.2.3 Counts of Flat Fee Events that Cross Years (FFBEF00, FFTOT01)

 As described above, a flat fee payment situation covers multiple events and the multiple events could span multiple years.
-For situations where a 1999 outpatient visit is part of a group of events, and some of the events occurred before or after 1999, counts of the known events are provided on the outpatient visit record.
-Indicator variables are provided if some of the events occurred before or after 1999.
-These variables are:
+For situations where the outpatient visit occurred in 2000 as a part of a group of events, and some of the events occurred before or after 2000, counts of the known events are provided on the outpatient visit record.
+Variables indicating events that occurred before or after 2000 are as follows:

-FFBEF99 -- total number of pre-1999 events in the same flat fee group as the 1999 outpatient visit record.
-This count would not include the 1999 outpatient visit.
+FFBEF00 - total number of pre-2000 events in the same flat fee group as the 2000 outpatient visit.
+This count would not include the 2000 outpatient visit(s).